bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Rain
+- Cloudy
-- 94% humidity
+- 92% humidity
-- 10 mph wind
+- 6 mph wind
 - 100% cloud cover
 - 51 AQI 🟨
 - 3.6 inches of rain in the past 24 hours